 D. A. Powell was born in Albany, Georgia, on May 16, 1963.
 He attended Sonoma State University, where he received his bachelor's degree in 1991, and his master's in 1993.
 He received his MFA degree from the Iowa Writer’s Workshop in 1996.

-Powell is the author of the trilogy of books Tea (Wesleyan, 1998), Lunch (2000), and Cocktails (Graywolf, 2004)—which was nominated for the National Book Critics Circle Award.
-His poetry collection Chronic (2009) received the Kingsley Tufts Award and was nominated for a National Book Critics Circle Award.
-His most recent book is Useless Landscape, or a Guide for Boys: Poems (2012).
+Powell is the author of the trilogy of books Tea (Wesleyan University Press, 1998), Lunch (Wesleyan University Press, 2000), and Cocktails (Graywolf Press, 2004)—which was nominated for the National Book Critics Circle Award.
+His poetry collection Chronic (Graywolf Press, 2009) received the Kingsley Tufts Award and was nominated for a National Book Critics Circle Award.
+His most recent books are Repast: Tea, Lunch, Cocktails (Graywolf Press, 2014) and Useless Landscape, or a Guide for Boys: Poems (Graywolf Press, 2012).

 His subjects range from movies, art, and other trappings of contemporary culture to the AIDS pandemic.
 Powell’s work often returns to AIDS, and his first three collections have been called a trilogy about the disease.
 As Carl Phillips wrote, in his judge’s note for Boston Review’s Annual Poetry Award, of Powell’s work, "No fear, here, of heritage nor of music nor, refreshingly, of authority.
 Mr. Powell recognizes in the contemporary the latest manifestations of a much older tradition: namely, what it is to be human."